vblanco20-1/vulkan-guide/docs/extra-chapter/abstracting_descriptors.md

 	};
 ```

 On the `begin()` function we request an allocator and a layout cache.
-This builder can be used without them, but it works much better when its all together.
+This builder can be used without them, but it works much better when it's all together.

-Next we have the bind functions, one for buffers, and other for images.
+Next we have the bind functions, one for buffers, and another for images.
 They are very similar.

 And last, 2 build functions.
-One that returns layout, and other that doesnt.
-You dont allways need the layout to its nice to not have it in the call.
+One that returns layout, and another that doesn't.
+You don't always need the layout, so it's nice to not have it in the call.

 The data in the class will be the cache and allocator that we store, alongside 2 vectors.
-One for descriptor writes, and other for layout bindings.
+One for descriptor writes, and another for layout bindings.
 We will use those to create the cache and write the descriptor data.

 Lets start with the begin call.
 ```cpp